How to Make a Tie Blanket (Patchwork Style)

 Learn How to Make a Tie Blanket (Patchwork Style) with this free step by step tutorial, template and SVG file!

-Step 3 – Ways to Modify a Fleece Tie Quilt
+Step 3 – Creative Ways to Customize Your Patchwork Tie Blanket

 You can modify the look of a quilt by changing the ends of the fleece fringe.